rochershma/BookingMovies/README.md

 		log.info("cron successfully ran at "+LocalDateTime.now().toString());
 	}
 ```
-***Description:*** It will give the information of the user provided a phone number of the user.

-AUTOMATIC DELETION OF EXPIRED TICKETS
+   AUTOMATIC DELETION OF EXPIRED TICKETS (snapshot from server logs)

 ![](https://github.com/rochershma/BookingMovies/blob/master1/automatic-deletion-of-expired-tickets-cron.PNG)

+### UNIT TESTING

+unit testing has been done using JUNIT-4 and can be found in /src/main/java/com/zomentum/BookingMovies/test folder.